 City Botanic Gardens, Brisbane

-The City Botanic Gardens were placed on the Queensland Heritage Register in 1997.
+Because of their historical and botanical significance, the City Botanic Gardens were added to the Queensland Heritage Register in 1997.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Brisbane.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.